harini-si/harini-si/README.md

 ## Hi there 👋
 ### I am Harini, currently a Research Associate at Adobe.

-- 🔍 I am interested in Multimodal ML and NLP
+- 🔍 I am interested in LLMs/VLMs broadly with a focus on reasoning and human behavior
-- 🌱 I’m currently deep diving into Math
+- 🌱 I’m currently deep diving into Stats!

 ![Visitor Count](https://profile-counter.glitch.me/harini-si/count.svg)